ElijahLynn/sourcegraph-vim/README.md

 ## Godefinfo

-Sourcegraph for Sublime should automatically install `godefinfo` when it loads your settings.
+Sourcegraph for Vim should automatically install `godefinfo` when it loads your settings.
 If you still receive an error message about `godefinfo` installation, you can install it manually by running the following command:

 ```shell
 go get -u github.com/sqs/godefinfo